hqcasanova/picoSlides/README.md

 Features
 --------

-- **Compatible with all modern browsers**: tested in IE8+, Android 2.1+, iPhone 3+ and various versions of Firefox, IceWeasel and Chrome.
+- **Compatible with all modern browsers**: tested in IE8+, Android 2.1+, iPhone 3+ and various versions of other browsers (Firefox/IceWeasel and Chromium).
 - **Compatible with Holder**: includes an [option](//github.com/hqcasanova/picoSlides#options) for customised Holder themes for the first slide.
 - **Compatible with Lazy Load**: lazyload-specific [options](//github.com/hqcasanova/picoSlides#options) can be set for the first slide.
-- **Highly customisable**: from slide aspect ratio, through font colour to callback functions; there's an [option](//github.com/hqcasanova/picoSlides#options) for nearly everything.
+- **Highly customisable**: from slide aspect ratio, through button size to callback functions; there's an [option](//github.com/hqcasanova/picoSlides#options) for nearly everything.
 - **Responsive design**: by default, slide image size depends on the width of the container and thumb-friendly buttons are provided.
 - **Bandwidth efficient**: slide images can be made adaptive.
 Also, only the cover slide is shown at first.
 The remaining slides are "lazy loaded".
 - **Optimised footprint**: it's 10KB minified and doesn't require loading an additional CSS file.
+All navigation icons are CSS shapes.
 - **Multi-language**: all displayed text can be customised.

 Minimum Requirements